nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 2. Non-flexible booking.

 Traditional booking system is a one-way process, whenever a user needs to make changes to their criteria while searching for flights, they have to repeat the whole process again.
-With this chatbot, it grants the user to immediately pull out the flight details that they have saved before so that they don't have to go back all the way from the start like the traditional booking system.
+With this chatbot, it grants the user to immediately pull out the flight details that they have saved before so that they can EDIT the flight records and don't have to go back all the way from the start like the traditional booking system.

-3. Static Non-Interactive booking system.

-All these specifications will be done interactively through questions like:

-Where do you want to go?

-When do you want to go?

-How many pax?

-These make the booking of flights more interactive and enjoyable as well as increasing the user experience while booking a ticket with our airline.
+3. Quick access to Flight records.

+After having a list of flight records, it's difficult to read line by line.
+With AirRec, users have the power to SEARCH, SORT BY DATE&TIME/ PRICE as well as see the UPCOMING flight as compared to their current local time instantly.
+This has greatly reduce the process of searching for flight.